Academic Programmes

 For the Document Verification Process, candidates are required to show the original documents, the list of which is available in the attached file named “Check List of Documents”.
 In the same file, all the items highlighted in YELLOW Colour are mandatory i.e. must be shown in original at the time of Document Verification.

-For all the documents that would be shown to Document Verification Committee, a single PDF file containing scanned documents (in the order as they appear in the Check List of Documents file) should be sent through Email to Dr. R.K.
-Joshi at rsjoshi@thapar.edu and Dr. Raja Rout at raja.rout@thapar.edu latest by 08:00 PM on July 25, 2023.
+For all the documents that would be shown to Document Verification Committee, a single PDF file containing scanned documents (in the order as they appear in the Check List of Documents file) should be sent through email to Dr. R.S.
+Joshi at rsjoshi@thapar.edu and Dr. Amandeep Oberoi at oberoi@thapar.edu latest by 08:00 PM on December 28, 2023.

 Candidates are required to make a 5-slides PPT covering their Background, Educational Qualification, Details of Master’s Thesis, and possible area of research in Ph.D.
-Please send your prepared ppt through email to Dr. R.K.
-Joshi at rsjoshi@thapar.edu and Dr. Raja Rout at raja.rout@thapar.edu latest by 10:00 PM on July 25, 2023.
+Please send your prepared power point presentation (ppt) through email to Dr. R.S.
+Joshi at rsjoshi@thapar.edu and Dr. Amandeep Oberoi at oberoi@thapar.edu latest by 10:00 PM on December 28, 2023.

 S. No.